elena-kass/Getting-and-Cleaning-Data/README.md

 This repository contains one analysis code titled run_analysis.R which performes the following steps:
 1) Downloads the files from the source and reads them in R as tables.
 2) Adds the feature labels found in features.txt to the data columns from trainX.txt and testX.txt
 3) Merges the data files in order to obtain one long dataframe.
-The first column is subjectID, the second column is activity and the rest of the columns are the features being measured.
-The trainX and testX data has been merged together using rbind.
+The first column is subjectID (originally obtained from subject_train.txt and subject_test.txt), the second column is activity (originally obtained by trainY.txt and testY.txt as a numeric) and the rest of the columns are the features being measured found in trainX.txt and testX.txt.The trainX and testX data has been merged together using rbind to create a dataframe where the first 2947 rows are from "Train" and the rest are from "Test".
-4) The mean and std values are extracted from the dataframe.
+4) The mean and std values are extracted from the dataframe using grep to find the indices of the columns that include "mean" and "std".
-5) The activity is changed from numbers to descriptive variables
+5) The activity which is originally numeric is changed descriptive facotr variables using recode.
-6) The feature labels are adjusted to be more tidy
+6) The feature labels are adjusted to be more tidy.
 7) A second dataframe Data2 is created that containes the average of each feature per activity and subject.